Disciplined & Motivated: The Journey of Ensign Shaun Williams

 |0

-This work, Disciplined & Motivated: The Journey of Ensign Shaun Williams, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Disciplined & Motivated: The Journey of Ensign Shaun Williams, by Vivian Mason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: [Editor’s Note: This article is the second of a four-part series profiling USU medical students and their medical school journeys to commemorate Black History Month.]